I ♥ Serverless, Dev Communities, & Creative Coding

 Do you want to focus on creating business value and worry about servers less?
 Then join this session where I'll show you how to get started with serverless on Azure!
-I'll cover the benefits of serverless applications, various integration options using bindings, and I'll demonstrate how to create a HTTP triggered function written in .NET and deploy it to the Azure cloud.
-By the end of the session you'll have enough knowledge to create your own functions.
+I'll cover the benefits of serverless applications, various integration options using bindings, and I'll demonstrate how to create a HTTP triggered function written in .NET 6 and deploy it to the Azure cloud.
+By the end of the session you'll have enough knowledge to create your own Azure Functions.

 What do you need to build a serverless application that can communicate with client devices in realtime?
 In this session I'll show how to combine Azure Functions, Durable Functions and serverless WebSockets (Ably) to achieve this.

 The context is a multi-player ADnD style game (with pixel-art of course) running on Azure Static Web Apps.
 I'll cover: